samboy/MaraDNS/deadwood-github/sqa/test_uninit/README.md

 results in the entire entropy using code potentially being disabled.

 Until I find such a compiler, I will not make a security report.

+# Files here

+* README.md: This file
+* do.test.sh: The script which runs the tests at various optimization levels with gcc, tcc, and clang
+* make.vectors.sh: This code was used to make the known secure vectors in verify.awk
+* nanorg32.c: This is used with make.vectors.sh to make the vectors
+* outputs.txt: This test run on various systems and compilers
+* test.c: The code test which runs RadioGatún[32] against uninitialized memory
+* verify.awk: An AWK script which makes sure the output of compiled test.c ran the RadioGatún[32] code

+# Other notes

+The code test.c will output the first 64 bits in hex of the RadioGatún[32] sum of a one-character long stream.
+That one character can have one of 32 values: @ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_ (that \ is a literal backslash).